influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/superset.md

 influxdb/cloud-iox/tags: [visualization]
 ---

-Use [Apache Superset](https://superset.apache.org/) to query and visualize an InfluxDB bucket backed by InfluxDB IOx.
+Use [Apache Superset](https://superset.apache.org/) to query and visualize data stored in an InfluxDB bucket backed by InfluxDB IOx.

 > Apache Superset is a modern, enterprise-ready business intelligence web application.
 > It is fast, lightweight, intuitive, and loaded with options that make it easy for